conduktor/conduktor-docs/docs/platform/installation/get-started/kubernetes.md

 In this case you should also provide an existing service account using `controller.serviceAccount.name` value.

+> Note: Platform pod do not require a service account and use the default one from the namespace.
+But if needed you can provide a custom existing service account using `platform.serviceAccount.name` value.

 #### Setup node affinity
 Since chart 0.5.0, we provide a way to setup node affinity for Platform and Controller Pods.
 Example :